rz4/MinoTauro/README.md

-In order to better understand DL models and allow for quick iterative design over novel or esoteric architectures, programmers require access to an environment which allows low-level definition of tensor graphs and provides methods to quickly access network components for analysis, while still providing a framework to manage large architectures.
+In order to better understand DL models and allow for quick iterative design over novel or esoteric architectures, programmers require access to an environment which allows low-level definition of tensor graphs and provides methods to quickly access network components for debugging and analysis, while using Pytorch's backend to run on high performance machines.
 I believe that the added expressibility of Lisp in combination with PyTorch's functional API allows for this type of programming paradigm, and provides DL researchers an extendable framework which cannot be matched by any other abstracted NN packages.